stackbill/docs/docs/virtualresources/Instance.md

 ### Summary Overview in StackBill CMP

-**Stackbill Cloud Management Portal** has designed an exclusive user friendly instance dashboard especially for novice users. **This dashboard will provide you various information about instance such as Instance Zone, Instance status, Instance IP's, SSH keypair, and many more.**
+- **Stackbill Cloud Management Portal** has designed an exclusive user friendly instance dashboard especially for novice users. **This dashboard will provide you various information about instance such as Instance Zone, Instance status, Instance IP's, SSH keypair, and many more.**

-Also, **stackbill CMP** provide you the **basic virtual instance monitoring information such as CPU, Memory, Disk & Network**.
+- Also, **stackbill CMP** provide you the **basic virtual instance monitoring information such as CPU, Memory, Disk & Network**.
 If you need detailed information about the services, then user need to enable Advanced monitoring for your virutal instance.

-**Stackbill** will continue to enhance the UI/UX experience so that the user can access the functionalities with greater clarity and ease.
+- **Stackbill** will continue to enhance the UI/UX experience so that the user can access the functionalities with greater clarity and ease.

 ### Start, Stop & Restart Virtual Instance

-- Stackbill Portal has provide you handy functionality to **start, stop and restart** your virtual instance without any hassles.
+- **Stackbill  Cloud Management Portal** has provide you handy functionality to **start, stop and restart** your virtual instance without any hassles.

 <img src="/img/Instancedetails/1Instancedetails-StackBillCloudManagementPortal.png" width="100%" />

 ### VM snapshots

 - We can able to take **VM snapshots from the instance details page**.
-Detailed information about VM snapshots are under [snapshots](../vm-snapshot/creating-a-vm-snapshot#creating-vm-snapshot-in-stackbill-cmp) section.
+Detailed information about **VM snapshots** are under [snapshots](../vm-snapshot/creating-a-vm-snapshot#creating-vm-snapshot-in-stackbill-cmp) section.

  <img src="/img/Instancedetails/2Instancedetails-StackBillCloudManagementPortal.png" width="100%" />